 There may be times when you realize your Husky just isn’t the same bundle of joy they used to be.
 If this has been their behavior for a while you may start wondering if your husky is depressed… Is this even possible?

-After digging deep into a lot of dog behavioral-science research, I put together this article to help you identify signs of depression in your husky, what are the possible causes, and how you can help your husky be happy again.
+This article will help you identify signs of depression in your husky, the possible causes, and how you can help your husky be happy again.